tomsquest/doc/README.md

 # "doc"

 Doc is a typed, recursive structure.
-It is a disguised, convenient Map of <String, List<Doc>>.
+It is a disguised, convenient Map of &lt;String, List&lt;Doc&gt;&gt;.

 ## Features